 The proposed research will contribute to the existing literature by expanding our knowledge on the relative strengths of the two main economic theories of discrimination: animus, or “taste-based” theories, and statistical theories.
 Taste-based theories posit that a particular group is treated significantly worse because it is disfavored or hated.
 In contrast, statistical theories of discrimination posit that disparate treatment stems not from distaste for or bias against certain minority groups, but rather from a seller’s desire to maximize profits in a situation of imperfect information.
 When information about specific individuals is limited, decision makers may draw statistical inferences based on an individual’s group affiliation.
 In order to shed light on the mechanisms underlying discrimination in the enforcement of return policies, this study will explore the effects of some plausible covariates, such as store location and store clerk demographics, on discrimination levels.
-If, for example, a significant interaction between the race of the store clerk and that of the tester is observed, this finding will provide support for the existence of taste-based discrimination, and vice versa.
+If, for example, a significant interaction between the race of the store clerk and that of the tester is observed, this finding will provide support for the existence of taste-based discrimination, and the absence of any such race-based interaction will indicate taste-based discrimination was not a factor.

 Research Plan

 The study will adopt a full‐cycle approach, whereby in-depth interviews with retail sellers, both store clerks and managers, will be used to determine the presence of tailored departures from contracts and to provide preliminary evidence as to whether such discretionary tailoring leads to differential treatment of consumers.
 The study will then turn to field experimentation to test and measure racial, gender, and SES discrimination in the enforcement of consumer agreements on the ground.
-The field experimentation will be followed by returning to the interviewees to corroborate the experimental findings and further elucidate the dynamics and factors underlying the observed discrimination.
+The field experimentation will be followed by returning to the interviewees to corroborate the experimental findings and to further elucidate the dynamics and factors underlying the observed discrimination.
 A full-cycle approach will enable the PI to apply the insights gained from the in-depth interviews and the knowledge about how the actors being studied apprehended their experiences to the design of the field experiment.
 More importantly, it will allow for returning to these actors to further elucidate the mechanisms underlying the observed patterns.

 Stage 1: Qualitative Interviews

 The research will include interviews with ~100 retail store clerks and managers in Los Angeles.
 Interviewees will be recruited using online platforms, including Craigslist and Facebook.
 Consistent with the goal of triangulating using multiple methods, the interviews will be semi-structured to permit follow-up questions and probes.
 The purpose of these interviews is to lay the foundations for the field experiments by exploring whether and when store clerks and managerial employees are given discretion to depart from the stores’ formal policies, and how they understand and exercise that discretion on the ground.
 Because the goal is to uncover interviewees’ subjective experiences and understanding of how they implement their discretionary power on the ground, it is imperative to allow them to use their own language and make their own connections.
-The interviews will generate testable narratives of sellers’ exercise of discretion.
+The interviews will generate testable narratives of sellers’ exercises of discretion.
 The interview schedule will be tested, and interviews will be recorded, transcribed, and subjected to thematic coding by at least three research assistants (RAs) to ensure inter-coder reliability.
 Based on this analysis, the hypotheses to be tested in the field experiment will be further formulated and developed.